 You did it!
 You went out there and tried to better yourself!
 Now just take it easy and unwind.
-It was obviously hard to do.
+It was hard and exhausting.
 But props for you, you did it anyway!
 Whether it went well or not – you practiced and learned!

 Time to evaluate.
-Objectively reflecting is essential for deeper learning.
+Objectively reflect.
+It is essential for deep learning.
 Don’t judge yourself harshly.
 Instead, analyze what went well and what didn’t.
-How did your inner critic’s influence you?
+How did your negative thoughts influence you?
 How did you act, in spite or due to stress?
-How in turn did that influence your feelings and thought?
+How did that influence your feelings and thought?